hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 ### Enabling analysis by editors and content specialists

 Some of the publisher who use Druid have set up internal training programs, the main goal being to sensitivize non technical users for the benefits of using data driven analytics.
-With the interactive analytics capability of modern frontends, analytical work becomes a delightfule experience.
+With the interactive analytics capability of modern frontends, analytical work becomes a delightful experience.

 ### Hypothesis driven development

-Interactive analytics with Druid is so fast that various hypotheses (Is this placement going to be successful?) can be tested against real data within a very short time.
+Interactive analytics with Druid is so fast that various hypotheses (_Is this placement going to be successful?_) can be tested against real data within a very short time.
 The editor asks a question to the data, and if the answer is unclear or unsatisfying, she would refine or modify the question - within seconds!

 German publisher, [Ippen](https://www.ippen-digital.de/) explained how Druid enabled them to switch from opinions to insights, at [Druid Summit](https://druidsummit.org/) this year:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1ceY6iXgKug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Conclusion

+With its fast, interactive, and scalable approach, Druid enables publishers to tackle the challenges of transformation in the 21st century.

-These are but a few of the use cases of Druid in the news and publishing industry.
+Above are but a few of the use cases of Druid in the news and publishing industry.
 As this sector develops, there is more to come!

 [^1]: Derived from: "Newspaper high contrast B&W" by NS Newsflash is licensed with CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/